home ~ site map

 Identity/Expression Activity: learning what it feels like to hide who you are: by Caroline Gould adapted from various sources and used by the Massachusetts Department of Education's Safe Schools Program for Gay and Lesbian Students. http://www.safeschoolscoalition.org/Identity_Expression_exercise.pdf (pdf format)

-A Lesbian, Gay, Bisexual Or Transgender Educator's Process For Coming Out: An Attorney's Perspective: This article by Jerry Painter, Washington Education Association General Counsel, offers educators issues to consider in weighing when and how to come out and what to do if they are experiencing harassment or discrimination because someone perceives them to be gay or because they have come out.
+A Lesbian, Gay, Bisexual Or Transgender Educator's Process For Coming Out: An Attorney's Perspective: This article by Jerry Painter, pasr Washington Education Association General Counsel, offers educators issues to consider in weighing when and how to come out and what to do if they are experiencing harassment or discrimination because someone perceives them to be gay or because they have come out.

 http://www.safeschoolscoalition.org/COMINGOUT-adviceforschoolstaff.pdf